aigarius/static_blog/blog/2026/07/05/making-of-group-photo.md

 Announce the date, time and the exact location as wide as possible, don't be shy.
 Announce and discuss mailing lists, IRC, Signal, Telegram, make sure the front desk knows in case anyone asks in-person, ...
-Check that it is again included in the announcements email on the day preceeding the photo date.
+Check that it is again included in the announcements email on the day preceding the photo date.

 When the date has arrived, it is a good idea to check in early with people with special mobility needs to make sure they know where to go, how to get there and how much time they will need to be able to get there on time.